Sonic the Comic: Demise

 After Andy Diggle became the comic's editor, Stringer's run concluded with an apocalyptic final storyline, and Kitching returned with issue 175 for a ten-part adaptation of the videogame Sonic Adventure.
 From issue 185, the comic became fully reprint, aside from new covers drawn by Richard Elson.
 This happened at short notice – even Kitching was not aware that issue 184 would be his last until he requested an extension for the ten-issue storyline he was in the middle of writing, having apparently already made plans for future stories that would follow it.
 He revealed the cancellation to fans on the unofficial STC Yahoo!
 Groups mailing list on 19 April 2000, a little over two months before the last issue was published and only a few weeks after he himself had been made aware of the fact.
 As a result, the final story ended with a handful of loose ends from earlier stories left untied.

 Fully reprint issues continued to be published until issue 223, which reprinted the four-part storyline "The Evil Empire" and featured an article by Nigel Kitching about his time working on the comic, an abridged version of which was posted to the STC Mailing List.

+A new Sonic magazine published by Egmont Story Works began publication in 2024.
+Due to licensing restrictions, issues of Sonic the Comic are no longer considered "on brand" and therefore cannot be reprinted.